-Now that you know how to initialize GLFW, create a window and poll for keyboard input, it's possible to create a simple program.
+Now that you know how to initialize GLFW, create a window and poll for keyboard input, it's possible to create a small program.

 This program creates a 640 by 480 windowed mode window and starts a loop that clears the screen, renders a triangle and processes events until the user either presses Escape or closes the window.

 The program above can be found in the source package as